Max-Wendt/Max-Wendt-Repository-p2/README.md

 # MaxHome
 This is a folder of all my code and
-Throughout the 2020-2021 school year all my programming work will be here
+Throughout the 2020-2021 school year, all my programming work will be here